tribhu451/GICG/README.md

    Tribhuban Parida, PostDoc, AGH UST Krakow, Poland Email : tparida@agh.edu.pl strting date : 27 Nov 2025(Thursday)  version 3
-   This version is made to probe the v2-v3 fluctuation
+   This version is made to probe the ultracentral v2-v3 puzzle

-   The code generates 2D/3D, smooth/fluctuating
+   The code generates initial profile using
-   initial profile using MC Glauber model which can be used in hydro codes for evolution.
+   MC Glauber model which can be used in hydro codes for evolution.

    eccentricity is calculated.